browserengineering/book/book/security.md

 [^password-input]: I've given the `password` input area the type
-    `password`, which in a real browser will draw stars or dots instead of showing what you've entered, though our browser doesn't do that.
-Also, do note that this is not particularly accessible HTML, lacking for example `<label>` elements around the form labels.
+    `password`, which in a real browser will draw stars or dots instead of showing what you've entered, though our browser doesn't do that; see [Exercise 10-1](#exercises).
+Also, do note that this is not particularly accessible HTML,
+    lacking for example `<label>` elements around the form labels.
 Not that our browser supports that!